 Commissary That Code as a U.S. Supermarket Category for Amex

-These are commissaries that earn 4x points on the Amex Gold Card.
+These are confirmed commissaries that earn 4x points on the Amex Gold Card.

 - Grafenwoehr Commissary in Germany is a US supermarket